-Last week I was down with the flu that is sweeping the United States.
+Years ago I was down with the flu that was sweeping the United States.
 I have to say, my recovery was really pretty quick.
 I owe this to my diligent use of essential oils, avoidance of dairy, gallons of water and absolute quiet and rest to allow my body to heal.
 Today I’d like to share what oils I used and my methods of application.

 But first, let’s take a look at what the flu is, exactly.

 Just What is the Flu?